 Carturesti Carusel Today

-You can find here a multimedia area in the basement, there are an art gallery and exhibition area on the first floor, and on the top floor, there is a cafe and bistro waiting for you to drink a coffee or a tasty cup of tea while you just sit, relax and read your favourite book.
+You can find here a multimedia area in the basement, there are an art gallery and exhibition area on the first floor, and the cafe and bistro on the top floor is waiting for you to drink a coffee or a tasty cup of tea while you just sit, relax and read your favourite book.

 They also serve tasty food, wine and many more waiting to be discovered.